Fair Interval Scheduling of Indivisible Chores: Results for Arbitrary Number of Agents

+Finally, we consider graphs where all connected components have size at most $n$, the number of agents, and show that when the agents have identical, additive valuations, an \EF{1} and maximal schedule exists and can be efficiently computed.

-\begin{restatable}[Bounded connected components and identical vals]{theorem}{nAgentsIdenticalBoundedComponents} There is a polynomial-time algorithm that, given any \CSP{} instance with $n$ agents with identical additive valuations and an arbitrary interval graph with each connected component of size at most $n$, returns an \EF{1} and maximal schedule. \end{restatable}
+\begin{restatable}[Bounded connected components and identical valuations]{theorem}{nAgentsIdenticalBoundedComponents} There is a polynomial-time algorithm that, given any \CISP{} instance with $n$ agents with identical additive valuations and an arbitrary conflict graph with each connected component of size at most $n$, returns an \EF{1} and complete (therefore, maximal) schedule. \end{restatable} \begin{proof} For each connected component with fewer than $n$ chores, we will add enough zero-valued dummy chores to make the number of chores exactly equal to $n$.
+The dummy chores will be removed later without affecting the \EF{1} or maximality guarantees.

-Our algorithm for \Cref{thm:n_Agents_Identical_Bounded_Components} proceeds in a component-wise manner.
-All chores in a connected component are allocated using the round-robin algorithm.
-The picking order for component $i$ is decided based on the topological ordering of the envy graph of the schedule resulting from the previous $i-1$ components.
-The envy graph is always acyclic because of identical valuations and thus the topological ordering is well-defined.
+Our algorithm will proceed in a component-wise manner, in that it assigns all chores in component $i$ before proceeding to component $i+1$.
+For each component, the algorithm will assign each of the $n$ chores to a distinct agent.
+Thus, the resulting allocation is feasible and complete (therefore, maximal).

+Note that due to identical valuations, the envy graph of the partial allocation at any stage must be acyclic.
+Thus, the envy graph always has a topological ordering.
+The chores in component $i$ are assigned based on the topological ordering resulting from the partial allocation of the chores in the components $1,2,\dots,i-1$.
+Specifically, the source agent (i.e., an unenvied agent) is placed at the front of the ordering, while the sink (i.e., an unenvious agent) is placed at the end.

+Consider any pair of agents $h$ and $k$, and let us analyze the envy of agent $h$ towards agent $k$.
+Note that the initial (empty) allocation is vacuously \EF{1}.
+The algorithm will maintain the \EF{1} property after the assignment of chores in each component.
+Indeed, consider the envy of $h$ towards $k$ before and after the allocation of chores in component $i$.
+If $h$ is behind $k$ in the ordering before the allocation of chores in component $i$, then $h$ does not envy $k$ to begin with.
+After assigning the chores in component $i$, $h$ may envy $k$ (since $h$ picks a chore after $k$ does); however, the envy can be eliminated by dropped the most recent chore picked by $h$.
+Thus, \EF{1} is satisfied in this case.
+On the other hand, if $h$ is ahead of $k$ in the ordering, then it may envy $k$ to begin with, but the envy is bounded by \EF{1} (due to the invariant).
+Since $h$ now picks a chore before $k$, the envy continues to be bounded by \EF{1}.

+Finally, we will remove the dummy chores.
+Note that since the dummy chores have zero value, their removal does not affect the \EF{1} guarantee. \end{proof}